PrashantShaw/Assignment-02/README.md

-# Create a REST API backend service using NodeJs and Express
+# REST API backend service using NodeJs and Express